Ghost goal: Bulgaria v Romania at Euro 1996

 On 13 June 1996, during the group stage match between Bulgaria and Romania, the ball of Dorinel Munteanu crossed the goal line by about one foot, after which it bounced back.
 Referee Peter Mikkelsen did not notice and did not award the goal.
 As a consequence, Romania lost the match 1–0.

 England v Germany at the 2010 FIFA World Cup

 On 27 June 2010, England were playing Germany in the knockout round of the 2010 FIFA World Cup in Bloemfontein.
 In the 38th minute, 53 seconds after Matthew Upson had scored for England, Frank Lampard shot the ball and it hit the underside of the crossbar, resulting in it crossing the line into the goal but bouncing back into the field of play due to backspin (without hitting the net).
-Neither the referee nor his assistant were in a position to award the goal.
+Neither referee Jorge Larrionda nor his assistant were in a position to award the goal.
 Had the goal been given, England would have drawn level at 2–2.
 Germany, where this goal was given names like "Wembley goal reloaded", "inverted Wembley goal" or "revenge for Wembley", went on to win the game 4–1.